 Look for templates that include separate tabs or sections for key financial statements.
 Some of the most useful record keeping templates include a tenant rent roll to track payments, a cash flow statement to monitor income and expenses, and a real estate balance sheet to see your assets and liabilities.
 These components give you a complete financial picture, helping you spot trends and plan for the future.

-Build Your Own Custom Spreadsheet
+How to Build Your Own Bookkeeping Spreadsheet

 For investors who prefer a more hands-on approach, building your own spreadsheet can be a great option.
 This allows you to create a completely customized system tailored to your specific properties and investment strategy.
 The process is more straightforward than you might think.